opendistro-for-elasticsearch/sql/docs/user/general/identifiers.rst

 Description
 -----------

-According to ANSI SQL standard, a regular identifier can start with ASCII letter (lower or upper case) or digit.
-The subsequent character can consist of letter, digit, underscore (``_``).
+According to ANSI SQL standard, a regular identifier is a string of characters that must start with ASCII letter (lower or upper case).
+The subsequent character can be a combination of letter, digit, underscore (``_``).
 It cannot be a reversed key word.
 And whitespace and other special characters are not allowed.
-In our SQL parser, we make extension to the rule for Elasticsearch storage as shown in next sub-section.
+Additionally in our SQL parser, we make extension to the rule for Elasticsearch storage as shown in next sub-section.

 Extensions
 ----------

-Additionally for Elasticsearch, the following identifiers are supported extensionally by our SQL parser for convenience (without the need of being delimited as shown in next section):
+For Elasticsearch, the following identifiers are supported extensionally by our SQL parser for convenience (without the need of being delimited as shown in next section):

 1. Identifiers prefixed by dot ``.``: this is called hidden index in Elasticsearch, for example ``.kibana``.
 2. Identifiers prefixed by at sign ``@``: this is common for meta fields generated in Logstash ingestion.